 Koda interacts with all the family differently.
 I had no ideas they had such distinct personalities.
 Koda and I walk every week day morning for 2 miles.
 He sleeps with Eboni whenever she’s here (she’s in college now and spends half the week days on campus).
 She claims he’s a bed hog but that’s between them.
 And then Isaiah and Kenny are the ones he enjoys rough housing with.
 He loves it when Kenny comes home and truly believes he should be the first one to be greeted and acknowledged.
 Did I mention that Koda thinks he’s a Rottweiler or a Doberman.
 No one can park in front of the house or come on the porch without Koda letting us know they are present.
 It’s quite funny to us, people think we have a guard dog until we open the door.

 As you can see we love Koda fluffy, but on occasion we have to take him to the groomers for a cut, I’ve included a photo right after a visit to the groomers.
 Let see, what else.
 Oh yeah.
 He’s about 14 lbs and goes to doggy daycare twice during the week.
 Koda was easy to train and Isaiah is constantly reassuring him that he’s the “best” dog ever.

-A favorite saying of mine is, “the pup will take on the personality of the family”.
+A favorite saying of ours is, “the pup will take on the personality of the family”.
 This may seem like a “non-answer” answer but think about it.
-A pup going into the home of an active family with kids WILL EVOLVE to be completely different than a littermate going into the home of a retired couple!
+A puppy going into the home of an active family with kids WILL EVOLVE to be completely different than a littermate going into the home of a retired couple!
 Schnoodles “melt” into their new life.